waterwheel31/sensor-fusion-lidar/README.md

 ## what this is doing?
-- simulate point cloud data (output of Lidar sensor) from a sequence of 3d data
+- read streaming point cloud data (output of Lidar sensor)
+- filter data
+    - Vowxel gridding
+    - Regional cropping
 - cluster the point clouds into segements
     - first, segment into plane (ground) and obstacles, using RANSAC clustering algorithm
     - then, further cluster obstacles into different objects, using KD-Tree clustering algorithm (a high speed clustering algorithm)